 Turn on Speakerphone

 While less private, turning on speakerphone does offer some advantages.
 First, it can reduce interference since you don’t have to hold the phone so close to your hearing aids.
 Second, it allows you to hear with both ears instead of just one.

 Get an Amplified Telephone

 Sometimes, an amplified telephone made specifically with people with hearing loss in mind is the best solution.
-Talk to your audiologist at Topeka ENT to learn how to get one for free.
+Talk to your audiologist at Topeka Ear Nose & Throat to learn how to get one for free.